2 Important Conversations To Have Before You Start Wedding Planning

 Look, I’m not saying that this is going to magically remove every speed bump and hiccup leading up to your wedding day.

-But if you want to planning to be as frictionless as possible with the most important people, like your partner, your parents, and your future in-laws, this is the way to do it.
+But if you want planning to be as frictionless as possible with your most important people, like your partner, your parents, and your future in-laws, this is the way to do it.

 1. Budget, Budget, Budget